newrelic/nr1-workshop/lab7/INSTRUCTIONS.md

 Lab 7: Passing custom data to a Chart component
 ===========================================================

-The purpose of this lab is to demonstrate how to incorporate 3rd party data into a standard visualization in NR1.
+The purpose of this lab is to demonstrate how to incorporate 3rd party data into a standard visualization in New Relic One.
 To do that, we're going to *simulate* a set of forecasting data and incorporate that data into a `LineChart` that is displaying a timeseries of `PageViews`.

 After completing this lab you should understand:

-* How to generate a data series that can be processed by an NR1 Chart component.
+* How to generate a data series that can be processed by a chart component.

 ## Step 0: Setup and Prerequisites